CapstoneM4/Capstone-Hotel-Api/README.md

 ### **What is System Hotel?**

- API developed to create and manage Hotels system
+ API developed for hotel management

 ### **Project** **details**